cdn77/dicc/docs/README.md

    injection principles
  - [Intro to DICC][2] - basic introduction to DICC and how it was designed to work
+ - [Simple services][3] - how to define the most common type of services
- - [Services and dependencies][3] - how to write service definitions for the DICC compiler and how to specify dependencies
+ - [Explicit service definitions][4] - how to tweak service definitions when more control is needed
+ - [Injecting dependencies][5] - all the ways services can depend on each other
+ - [Auto-generated factories][6] - save yourself some keystrokes
+ - [Service decorators][7] - augment multiple service definitions at once
+ - [Container parameters][8] - define runtime parameters for the entire container
+ - [Merging containers][9] - split your application container into multiple parts and then merge them back together
- - [Config and compilation][4] - how to configure the compiler, how to compile a container and how to use the container at runtime
+ - [Config and compilation][10] - how to configure the compiler, how to compile a container and how to use the container at runtime

 ## Integration recipes

- - [Express][5]
+ - [Express][11]

 ## Developer documentation